Home Articles Electoral Commission data shows voter fraud is uncommon in the U.K.

 How does this relate to voter ID?

-The Conservative Party introduced the new voter ID requirement as a vow to “tackle every aspect of electoral fraud.”
-While voter ID aims to reduce electoral fraud, as shown by data from the Electoral Commission, there is no evidence of widespread electoral fraud in the U.K. The requirement for voter ID will be active in the May 4 local elections and frequent discussions about voter fraud have emerged in the build-up.
-For more information about Voter ID, see Logically Facts’ Voter ID toolkit.
+The Conservative Party introduced the new voter ID requirement as a vow to "tackle every aspect of electoral fraud."
+While voter ID aims to reduce electoral fraud, as shown by data from the Electoral Commission, there is no evidence of widespread electoral fraud in the U.K. The requirement for voter ID was introduced in the May 2023 local elections and frequent discussions about voter fraud have emerged since then.
+For more information about Voter ID, see Logically Facts' Voter ID toolkit.

 Would you like to submit a claim to fact-check or contact our editorial team?